SunGard-Labs/fix2json/README.md

 The current level of fix2json semantic naivete is very high.
 As such, users should consider ensuring the semantic validity of all FIX messages upstream.

+There is a high likelihood that the data dictionaries employed will need to be adjusted to conform to the FIX specification of the particular message generator.
+In particular, handling of repeating groups uses the specified dictionary to determine the end of any particular group by checking whether the current field is registered under that group within the data dictionary.
+If the FIX messages use custom fields that do not exist in the supplied data dictionary, the dictionary should be patched accordingly.
+Ungrouped fields not found within the dictionary's group defition will simply render as the tag number and tag value (see example below.)

 ## Install

 ```bash